EAA AirVenture Tour

 Drive Dates: Thursday, October 14 and Saturday, October 16

 Estimated total tour duration: 6.5 hours

 Our tour officially ends after lunch.
-For those who wish to return to The Greenbrier together, the tour leaders will depart shortly after lunch for a leisurely drive back to the resort.
+For those who wish to return to The American Club together, tour leaders will depart shortly after lunch to drive back to the resort.